6.3 Determinate Sentencing

 Determinate Sentencing Approach

-As noted in the previous chapter, determinate sentencing grew largely out of growing disenchantment with indeterminate sentencing, and more broadly, the “rehabilitative ideal” in sentencing and incarceration.
-Multiple books and research papers published in the 1970s asserted that rehabilitative programs in prison simply weren’t working; moreover, indeterminate sentences created great disparities between offenders convicted of similar crimes, and further causes inmates unnecessary stress and anxiety.
+As noted in the previous chapter, determinate sentencing grew largely out of growing disenchantment with indeterminate sentencing and, more broadly, the “rehabilitative ideal” in sentencing and incarceration.
+Multiple books and research papers published in the 1970s asserted that rehabilitative programs in prisons simply weren’t working; moreover, indeterminate sentences created great disparities between offenders convicted of similar crimes, and further caused inmates unnecessary stress and anxiety.
 These critiques combined with growing concerns over crime, which were embraced by politicians promoting a “get tough” approach.
-Ironically, there is little evidence that the move toward determinate sentencing significantly improved sentencing inequities, or prisoner’ attitudes toward prison and their sentence.
-Yet this approach – in combination with “innovations” such as sentencing guidelines, mandatory minimums, and sentencing enhancements – continues to drive many states and federal sentencing.
+Ironically, there is little evidence that the move toward determinate sentencing significantly improved sentencing inequities, or prisoners’ attitudes toward prison and their sentences.
+Yet this approach – in combination with “innovations” such as sentencing guidelines, mandatory minimums, and sentencing enhancements – continues to drive much state and federal sentencing.

 definition